TheServerBorn/J-29-Interface-Engine/README.md

 # ROM & Emulator Support

-J-29 can automatically scan configured ROM libraries and organize discovered software by platform.
+Veyllisto can automatically scan configured ROM libraries and organize discovered software by platform.

 Supported emulator workflows can use: